Zimperium/zscan-plugin-bitrise/README.md

 These parameters are mandatory, unless a default value is available as described below.

-- **Endpoint**: console base URL, e.g., `https://ziap.zimperium.com/`
+- **Endpoint**: Zimperium console base URL, e.g., `https://ziap.zimperium.com/`.
+If your console is hosted on VPC or on-premises, please make sure it is accessible from Bitrise.
 - **Client ID** and **Client Secret**: API credentials that can be obtained from the console.
 You are required to use a [Bitrise Secret](https://devcenter.bitrise.io/en/builds/secrets.html) for the Client Secret part.
 We recommend using a [Bitrise Secret](https://devcenter.bitrise.io/en/builds/secrets.html) for the Client ID part as well.
 - **File Path**: the path to the binary, either absolute or relative to the current workspace
 - **Report Format**: the format of the scan report, either 'json' (default) or 'sarif'
 - **Team Name**: name of the team to which this application belongs.
 This is required only if submitting the application for the first time; values are ignored if the application already exists in the console and assigned to a team.
-If not supplied, the application will be assigned to the 'Default' team.
+If not supplied, the application will be assigned to the 'Default' team.  **Note:** The API key must have additional permissions to be able to manage team assignment: `Common - Teams - Manage` and `zScan Apps - Manage`.

-### Optional

 At this time, there are no optional parameters that can be specified in the step configuration.